Broken bones from a car accident are all too common

 Sadly, it is often your own insurance company that is fighting your claim.
 They are probably telling you that your injuries don’t warrant very much money.
 Insurance companies often minimize, delay, and deny claims so they can earn interest on your money as long as possible.

 You may think you can fight the insurance company alone, but remember this is the work they do every. single. day.
 That is why you need to call someone who is experienced in personal injury law.
 A general practice lawyer may spend much of their time drafting wills and closing real estate purchases.
 However, injury law is different and requires someone who focuses on it full time.
 You then know that they have a successful track record of getting money out of insurance companies for their clients.

 Broken bones require a lot of treatment to heal

 Healing a broken or fractured bone can be difficult- especially in car crash cases.
 Sometimes the bone is literally crushed, and needs to be reconstructed.
 You’ve probably been bouncing around seeing various specialists to help you recover as much as possible.
 Even if you’re bouncing between primary care, a surgeon, physical therapist and other specialists- you may never fully recover.

 Unfortunately, even though may not fully recover- you still have to pay all of the medical bills and associated expenses.
 A personal injury lawyer can help calculate how much you bills have cost you until today.
 They will also help you calculate the lifetime expenses that are likely to come up in the future as a result of the other person’s carelessness.
 Many people settle with insurance companies quickly, but this often allows the insurer from paying for any associated costs that are likely to happen later in life.

 If you want to pay your medical bills today, and tomorrow- it’s best to contact a personal injury lawyer.
-Vermont car crash lawyer, Drew Palcsik has experience fighting for clients and knows the insurance company’s tricks.
+New York & Vermont car crash lawyer, Drew Palcsik has experience fighting for clients and knows the insurance company’s tricks.